You can use verry simple method with httpasswd:

 See 'docker run --help'.

-command, add your username to the docker
+sudo whenever you run the docker command, add your username to the docker group:

 - sudo usermod -aG docker ${USER}